willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ---
 layout: article
-title:  "Basic electrical quantities: charge, current, voltage, power"
+title:  "Basic electrical quantities: charge, current, voltage"
 author: Willy McAllister
 comments: true
 ---

+Charge is the stuff electricity is made of.
 Voltage and current are the cornerstone concepts in electricity.
 We create our first mental pictures of current and voltage.
-We will also talk about power, which happens when voltage and current act together.
+Power is what happens when voltage and current act together.

 ----